mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="Blessed are the meek, for they will inherit the earth." verse="Matthew 5:5"
+text="Blessed are the gentle, for they shall inherit the earth." verse="Matthew 5:5"
 %}

 {% include verse.html
-text="But the meek shall inherit the land and delight themselves in abundant prosperity." verse="Psalm 37:11"
+text="But the humble shall inherit the land, and shall delight themselves in the abundance of peace." verse="Psalm 37:11"
 %}
 </div>